contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/05_platform/04_subscribe.md

 ## Plans overview

-As you subscribe to Restlet Client, you can choose between different base plan levels as defined in our <a href="https://restlet.com/pricing" target="_blank">Pricing page</a>.
+As you subscribe to Restlet Client, you can choose between different base plan levels as defined in our <a href="https://restlet.com/pricing" target="_blank">Pricing page <i class="fa fa-external-link" aria-hidden="true"></i></a>.
 Each level includes a number of features associated to it.
 Of course you can switch to a higher or lower plan at any time.

 Restlet offers simple, all-inclusive plans that scale with your projects and your team size.
 Getting started is free, and switching between plans is easy.
 All plans include access to the whole Restlet platform: Restlet Studio, Restlet Client and APISpark.